Vaive-Logistics/semantyX/README.md

 ## Quick Start

-Once the project is build, you can run the basic `segmentator_node` via:
+Once the project is built, you can run the basic `segmentator_node` via:
 ```bash
 ros2 launch semantic_inference_ros semantic_inference.launch.yaml
 ```